davebarnes97/spring-boot-data-geode/spring-geode-project/spring-geode-docs/src/docs/markdown/security.md

-Spring Boot for {pivotal-gemfire-name} makes this easy, regardless of whether you run your Spring Boot `ClientCache` applications in a local, non-managed environment or run in a cloud-managed environment.
+Spring Boot for VMware GemFire makes this easy, regardless of whether you run your Spring Boot `ClientCache` applications in a local, non-managed environment or run in a cloud-managed environment.